 At the same time, network-wide averages are influenced by a small number of high-growth Affiliates.
 When examined individually, the average Affiliate growth rate was 9%, with outcomes varying significantly across the network.

 Taken together, the data shows a viable network that continues to grow with most Affiliates achieving steady, manageable increases and a smaller group experiencing either rapid expansion or financial contraction.
+This type of reporting across the network helps identify patterns early, allowing Easterseals to strengthen financial stability and support sustainable growth strategies.

 Sustaining Operations with Minimal Buffer

 Occasional deficits are not inherently problematic, particularly when tied to planned investments or timing differences in revenue.
-The greater concern is persistent structural deficits, which may signal overreliance on reserves, delayed infrastructure investment, or reactive cost-cutting.
+The greater concern is persistent structural deficits, which may signal over-reliance on reserves, delayed infrastructure investment, or reactive cost-cutting.

 Close to break-even margins offer the network minimal buffer to absorb rising costs, economic volatility, or unexpected disruptions without drawing on reserves.